thoughtbot/apprenticeship/markdown/onboarding-packet.md

 * Suggest a social event for your project team.

 ### Friday Lunches

 We order lunch for the whole office each Friday!
-Please let our Boston office manager (Anna (anna@thoughtbot.com) if in Boston, Carlo (carlo@thoughtbot.com) in SF) know if you have any allergies or dietary restrictions we should be aware of.
+Please let our office manager know if you have any allergies or dietary restrictions.

 ## Who?

-If you're having trouble matching names to faces, check out http://thoughtbot.com/about, which has pictures and names of everyone at the company (except apprentices).
+If you're having trouble matching names to faces, check out http://thoughtbot.com, which has pictures and names of everyone at the company (except apprentices).
 Campfire avatars also tend to be handy in this regard.

 ## Development Discussions

 The Boston office holds weekly development discussions in the upstairs conference room from 1-2pm.
 Upcoming topics for discussion are listed in trello (https://trello.com/b/Ldgkk0rY/development-discussions) and past discussions